Skip to main content

 await signIn();

-The sign-in feature has options to customize the authentication:
+The sign-in feature offers customization options for authentication:

-• windowed: by default, the authentication flow is presented to the user in a popup that is automatically centered on desktop.
-This behavior can be disabled by setting the option to false.
-In that case, the authentication flow will occur in a separate tab.
+• windowed: By default, the authentication flow is presented in a popup window on desktop that is automatically centered on the browser.
+This behavior can be turned off by setting the option to false, causing the authentication flow to happen in a separate tab instead.

 You can configure the default sign-in flow that uses Internet Identity.
 You can also set NFID as a provider.
 Check out the advanced Sign-in guidelines for more details.